kris-2211/Design-Patterns/README.md

   - When you want to provide a simple interface to a complex subsystem.
   - When there are many dependencies between clients and implementation classes.
   - When you want to layer subsystems.
+- **Example**
+  Facade: A compiler subsystem with complex classes like Scanner, Parser, and CodeGenerator can provide a simplified Compiler class as a facade.
+This facade offers a single, higher-level interface to the compiler's functionality, making it easier for most clients to use without needing to interact directly with the more intricate subsystem components.

 # Factory Method